| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday April 26, 2010

 $228 from you and spent $1.14 on actual animal shelters, based on their

+2008 tax returns which dictated what groups they sent money to.
 As they explain that the Humane Society of the US is an animal shelter in name only- they add that "HSUS is the wealthiest animal-rights lobbying organization on earth.
 It agitates for the same goals as PETA and other radical groups, but uses fewer naked interns."
 They also touch on how they have raised baskets and baskets of money because of the Michael Vick Dog Fighting story as well as Hurricane Katrina.
 Click on the link below and we take you straight to the PDF file to review these little tidbits that will most certainly cause the HSUS folks to howl in protest.
 You can copy and distribute these to anyone you can- that's why this group has put this into a handy one pager.
 Click here for the Seven Things You Need to Be Reminded About Regarding Our Friends at HSUS. | |

-Checkoff Rate for Canola Set at Half Penny Per Dollar of Sales Price ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Members of
+| Checkoff Rate for Canola Set at Half Penny Per Dollar of Sales Price ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Members of

 Oklahoma's new Oilseed Commission have set checkoff rates for winter